iftechfoundation/ifarchive-search/README.md

     search.wsgi build [ --create ]

 Rebuild the search index from `Master-Index.xml`.
+Run this as root.
 The search app should detect the update and provide the updated search info immediately.

 The `--create` option wipes the search index completely (if present) and recreates it from scratch.
 You should only need to do this once.
 After using this option, restart httpd.

     search.wsgi search [ --page PAGE ] [ --limit LIMIT ] QUERY

 Perform a search on the command line.
+(Does not have to be run as root.)

 Normally returns a maximum of 10 results per page; you can increase this with `--limit`.
 If there are more results, use `--page 2` and so on.

 ## Testing